evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 ### Phone Mirroring

-Furthermore, the Dacia Spring 65HP supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Dacia Spring 65HP supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Dacia Spring 65HP comes equipped with one sound system option:

-- **:**: This system features NULL speakers and delivers a maximum output of  watts.
+- **:**: Features NULL speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.